Our videos on YouTube

 If you are interested in going to Uruguay across the river (more like the sea), then you should check out our Buquebus ferry page (with photos) about getting from Buenos Aires to Uruguay (Colonia del Sacramento or Montevideo).

-If you found this guide to Buenos Aires, Argentina useful, share it with others:
+If you found this guide about Buenos Aires, Argentina interesting or useful, let others know about it.